 Where to Stay in Puerto Plata

-If you are looking for accomodations or places to stay, check out this link for options.
+If you are looking for accommodations or places to stay, check out this link for options.
 Each option includes reviews and ratings of various budgets and luxury levels on the island.

 Needless to say, whether you are visiting Puerto Plata for a few hours from a cruise ship excursion, or for a week, you have a plethora to choose from.
 There is a ton to do on this beautiful island in the Dominican Republic!
 The best part of Puerto Plata?
 The people.
 We highly encourage you to immerse yourself in conversation.
 Get involved in the culture and get to know the residents so that you can get the true experience of Puerto Plata from the local level.
 After all, that is what traveling is all about.